macauleywilson/StudentStatsHelper/README.md

 ## Use of AI

-AI was used as a support tool to help plan the package structure, draft documentation, and organize the code.
+AI was used as a support tool to help plan the package structure, and help with organizing code.